Theatre and orchestra management

 |

-Under the umbrella of the Hessian Theatre Academy, founded in 2002, all the universities involved in theatre training in Hesse are united, as well as the Hessian State Theatres, all the municipal theatres and, in addition, theatres from Baden-Württemberg and Rhineland-Palatinate.
-The most diverse branches of the performing arts and their cross-connections open up realistic and practical opportunities for students to prepare themselves for the complexity of their artistic careers.
+Founded in 2002, the Hessian Theater Academy brings together all universities involved in theater training in Hesse as well as the Hessian state theaters, all municipal theaters and theaters from Baden-Württemberg and Rhineland-Palatinate.
+The wide variety of performing arts disciplines and their interconnections provide students with realistic and practical opportunities to prepare for the complexity of their artistic careers.